top of page

 While welfare concerns for laying hens have long been debated, over the past couple of decades hen living conditions have been increasingly highlighted by animal welfare advocates.

 In 2012, the European Union (EU) banned the use of conventional battery cage housing systems.
-Following a thorough review of alternative laying hen housing systems and the consultation of egg industry stakeholders, in 2017, Canada’s National Farm Animal Care Council (NFACC) released an updated Code of Practice requiring the complete phase-out of conventional-style housing systems for egg-laying hens by 2036.
-The new legislation and guidelines require farmers to transition to alternative housing systems that meet Code of Practice regulations.
-Systems allowed are enriched cages, single-tier free-run (floor), multi-tier free-run (aviary), and free-range housing.
+Following a thorough review of alternative laying hen housing systems and the consultation of egg industry stakeholders, in 2017, Canada’s National Farm Animal Care Council (NFACC) released an updated Code of Practice setting the standard for the complete phase-out of conventional-style housing systems for egg-laying hens by 2036.
+The "requirements" and "recommendations" from this guideline were then used to update Egg Farmers of Canada's enforceable Animal Care Program.
+By 2036, systems active in Canada will be enriched cages, single-tier free-run (floor), multi-tier free-run (aviary), and free-range housing.

 The crux of this controversy revolves around two key questions related to animal welfare: